RamasyaR/simplelcd/README.md

-# Simplelcd 16x2 LCD library
+# Simplelcd Class 16x2 LCD library
-This is a simlpe C/C++ library that you can use to drive a 16x2 LCD display with an Orange Pi utilizing it's GPIO ports.
+This is a simlpe C++ library that you can use to drive a 16x2 LCD display with an Orange Pi utilizing it's GPIO ports.

 This library has been tested on:
 - Orange Pi One Plus